Last updated on October 23rd, 2022 at 02:42 am

 Although summer is gone, some of us may still be longing for seashells and sand.
-Today, we have a few educational sea-themed games from the Florida Panhandle that you can do with your kids to fulfill any last-minute ocean dreams.
+Today, we have a few educational sea-themed games that you can do with your kids to fulfill any last-minute ocean dreams.
 These activities are organized by grade level, so take a look below.

 At this point, we’ve probably done a ton of connect the dot worksheets with our kids!
 They’re easy to understand without much instruction.
 Connect the dot games are also really rewarding when you finish them (or guess the final shape before you finish!).